My articles contain affiliate links. Please see my full disclosure at the bottom of the page.

 If you want to keep the same cup size you should try 34D.

-Different brands may be sized a bit differently.
-If you know your bra sister size you know easily what bra sizes to try.
+Also, keep in mind that different brands may be sized a bit differently.
+If you know your bra sister size it will help you to know what sizes you wanna try.